 4.Pillars of climate smart agriculture

-Productivity: The goal of the CSA is to raise agricultural incomes and output in a sustainable manner without putting the environment in jeopardy.
+Productivity: The goal of the CSA is to raise agricultural incomes and output in a sustainable manner without putting the environment in risk.
 This covers animals, fisheries, and farming.
 Everyone on the earth will have more access to food and nutrition as a result of this.
 Growth is one of the core concepts of productivity (Lipper et al. 2014, Chandra et al. 2018).

 Adaptation: Reducing reliance on specific risks for farmers while simultaneously enhancing their resilience to better withstand shocks and long-term pressures is one of the main objectives of community supported agriculture (CSA).
 Protecting ecosystems is of utmost importance since farmers and other stakeholders depend on them for a range of benefits.
 These services are necessary for both maintaining output and adjusting to climate change (Chandra et al. 2018, Molua 2012).